MicrosoftDocs/ATADocs/ATADocs/what-is-ata.md

 ---
 # required metadata

-title: What is Microsoft Advanced Threat Analytics (ATA)? | Microsoft Docs
+title: What is Microsoft Advanced Threat Analytics (ATA)?
 description: Explains what Microsoft Advanced Threat Analytics (ATA) is and what kinds of suspicious activities it can detect
 keywords:
 author: shsagir